cpflaume/semantic_compound_splitting/README.md

 `--restore_case True/False` Restore the case of the parts of the compound (words will take the case of the original word).
 Default: True

+`--ignore_case` Ignores case: all input words should be lowercase.

 ## Advanced usage